 Dilworth Paxson's Intellectual Property (IP) Group includes not only attorneys seasoned in the intricacies of patent, trademark, copyright, trade secret, and other IP laws, but also includes lawyers whose experience spans related fields, such as corporate law, tax, finance, litigation, and international law.
-By selecting professionals whose expertise corresponds with our clients' needs for their IP matters, we are able to assemble teams of attorneys to pursue our clients' goals in a highly cost-effective manner.
+By selecting professionals whose skills correspond with our clients' needs for their IP matters, we are able to assemble teams of attorneys to pursue our clients' goals in a highly cost-effective manner.
 This unique blend of technological, business, corporate, and litigation experience enables Dilworth Paxson to deliver comprehensive solutions to clients including:

 - The evaluation, acquisition, perfection, licensing, and enforcement of domestic and international patents, trademarks, copyrights, and trade secrets